jimmaaaaycho/secondClassRepo/readme.md

-THe second class repo readme!
+The second class repo readme!
 ------------------

-- Addeds ome better information
+- Added some better information